Euler-H/M2D-LIF_Jittor/README.md

 The teacher backbone checkpoint was trained on the full DroneVehicle training set for 200 epochs.

+The M2D-LIF checkpoint was trained on the 5000-DroneVehicle training set for 100 epochs.

 **Table 1.
 Comparison of the performance measured by mAP50, mAP50-95 on the DroneVehicle val dataset.**

 | Metric | Pytorch | Jittor | .pkl to .pt |